yashovardhan99/Sample-Firebase-Login/README.md

 No Tests yet.
 If you could help create some, please open an issue!

 ## Contributing
 Feel free to open issues and PRs.
-However, please don't just complete this project for me.
-Let me complete the base repository and you can add more features later.
+Please check the list of open issues and leave a comment if you think you can help.
 Contributing guidelines will be up soon.

 ## License
 Copyright 2019 Yashovardhan Dhanania